jarekstrzele/obsidian_notes/R U S T/ULTIMATE Rust Lang Tutorial/13 CLI App MiniGrap.md

 [[_ LetsGetRusty Ultimate Rust Lang Tutorial]]

-`use std:env` - a user will be able to pass in a string and a file name
+`use std::env` - a user will be able to pass in a string and a file name

 `collect()` - initializes a vector, makes a vector from args passed at invocation `env::args()` - returns an iterator that allows iterating over the command-line arguments